abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-27-13

-As we apply our practice to the circumstances in which we find ourselves—whether we are working in the kitchen, out on the trails or in the office—we apply mindfulness to the present moment while also connecting and establishing our continuity of mindfulness to the posture of the body.
+As we apply our practice to the circumstances in which we find ourselves---whether we are working in the kitchen, out on the trails or in the office---we apply mindfulness to the present moment while also connecting and establishing our continuity of mindfulness to the posture of the body.
 There's a natural tendency, as we are sitting at the computer, working in the kitchen or out on the trails, to move forward